philipp-meier/Chrono/README.md

 ### Docker

-Chrono can also be run with Docker.
+Chrono can also be run by Docker.
 You can configure the OAuth credentials in the `docker-compose.yml` or in the `appsettings.json`-file.
 You also have to provide a https certificate, if you want to serve Chrono directly via https using the Kestrel web-server.